-Physical Education - should make a contribution to pupils' SMSC development through:
+Physical Education - should contribute to pupils' SMSC development through:

-- Giving children the opportunity to engage in group activities involving cooperation, teamwork, competition, rules, self-discipline and fair play - Giving children the opportunity to explore the sports, gymnastic and dance traditions of a variety of cultures - Ensuring children are given the opportunity to develop persistence, selfreflection and challenge - Teaching children to cool down and have an opportunity for quiet relaxation
+- Giving children the opportunity to engage in group activities involving cooperation, teamwork, competition, rules, self-discipline and fair play. - Giving children the opportunity to explore the sports, gymnastic and dance traditions of a variety of cultures - Ensuring children are given the opportunity to develop persistence, self-reflection and challenge. - Teaching children to cool down and have an opportunity for quiet relaxation